 This probably isn’t even absorbed, or if it is, very little.

 What happens if you consistently underprovide D3 in a dog’s diet?
-Well it depends on other actors, including the calcium and phosphorus content of the individual diet as well as age, but the most common consequences of playing fast and loose with Vitamin D content are
+Well it depends on other factors, including the calcium and phosphorus content of the individual diet as well as age, but the most common consequences of playing fast and loose with Vitamin D content are

 1) Rickets (in growth diets; rickets is a serious skeletal condition)

 2) Osteomalacia, a condition I have personally seen repeatedly, wherein the bones become fragile and easily broken